gnehz972/word4you/word4you-cli/README.md

    mv word4you $HOME/dev/bin/
    export PATH="$HOME/dev/bin:$PATH"
    ```
+4. Configure your API keys:
+   - **Gemini**: Get API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+   - **QWEN**: Get API key from [Alibaba Cloud DashScope](https://dashscope.console.aliyun.com/)
-4. Run it(Gemini API Key is required, for Mac users, you need to allow it to run for the first time in System Preferences > Security & Privacy):
+5. Run it(API Key is required, for Mac users, you need to allow it to run for the first time in System Preferences > Security & Privacy):
    ```
    word4you query beautiful
+   word4you query beautiful --provider gemini  # Use Gemini word4you query beautiful --provider qwen    # Use QWEN
    ```

 ## Commands